 1.1.1 The Project concerns the financing of expenditures incurred by the Government of Georgia, in the context of the execution of this Agreement represented by the Ministry of Internally Displaced Persons from Occupied Territories, Labor, Health and Social Affairs (“MoILHSA”) through Social Assistance payments (as defined below) made to eligible beneficiaries (“Eligible Beneficiaries”).
 The purpose of the Project is the financial strengthening of the Georgian Social Security system with the aim of alleviating the economic consequences of the COVID-19 pandemic for Georgian households.
 The criteria for reaching these objectives, the Project results and the required Project activities as well as the assumptions underlying the Project purpose and the Project results are contained in Annex 1.

-1.1.2 The Project is strictly aligned with Component 2 of the Emergency COVID-19 Response Project co-financed by World Bank and Asian Infrastructure Investment Bank.
-The design of the Project is based on the documents “Project Appraisal Document” as approved by the Board of the World Bank on April 2, 2020 as well as the “Project Operations Manual” (the “POM”) outlining details of the Emergency COVID-19 Response Project as approved by the World Bank on XXXXXX both available to KfW and MoILHSA .
+1.1.2 The Project is strictly focused on the Emergency COVID-19 response social protection measures implemented by the Government of Georgia and co-finances the World Bank Emergency COVID-19 Response Project.
+The design of the Project is based on the documents “Project Appraisal Document” as approved by the Board of the World Bank on April 2, 2020 as well as the “Project Operations Manual” (the “POM”) outlining details of the Emergency COVID-19 Response Project as approved by the World Bank both available to KfW and MoILHSA .

 1.1.3 The following Project activities shall be financed from the Loan: MoILHSA shall use the Loan to finance expenditures arising from temporary unemployment assistance benefits for Eligible Beneficiaries who lost their job because of the COVID-19 Outbreak.
 The Loan will refinance temporary unemployment assistance for private sector formal wage workers as well as support the introduction of a one-off benefit targeted to self-employed and informal workers who lost their income because of the economic downturn resulting from the measures adopted to contain the outbreak.

 1.1.4 The following Project activities shall be financed from the Grant: MoILHSA shall use the Grant to finance expenditures arising from financial transfers to poor and vulnerable households in the context of the Targeted Social Assistance (“TSA”) Program.
-The Grant will support (a) the scale-up of the TSA program for extremely poor households; (b) a new temporary cash benefit for vulnerable households; and (c) a top-up benefit for households with more than three children.
+The Grant will support (a) the scale-up of the TSA program for extremely poor households; (b) a new temporary cash benefit for vulnerable households; and (c) a top-up benefit for children from socially vulnerable households..
 MoILHSA may use up to EUR 200,000 of the Grant for capacity support by external consultants.

 1.1.5 The terms “Social Assistance” and “Social Assistance Program(s)” shall encompass all activities to be financed out of the Loan and the Grant (as further defined under paragraph 1.1.3 and 1.1.4).